 Persons should immediately report all emergencies, crimes or accidents on any area of the campus and any University properties by dialing 9-1-1.
 The call will be routed to the proper police - fire - medical emergency communications center.
 Please be sure to give the exact location and specific nature of the emergency and stay on the line until the emergency operator terminates the call.
-Non-emergent incidents can be reported by dialing extension 4390 on the main campus or by dialing (609) 652-4390.
+Non-emergency incidents can be reported by dialing ext.
+4390 on the main campus or by dialing 609-652-4390.

-Persons can also report any incident in person at the police department located on Vera King Farris Drive, across from the Housing 4 Complex/North Lot.
+Individuals can also report any incident in person at the police department, located on Vera King Farris Drive across from the Housing IV complex/North Lot.
 In addition to these traditional reporting measures, the University has a number of emergency blue light call boxes throughout the campus, which when activated automatically results in a police response.
-There are other areas of the campus where a person can report any incidents as well.
-Some of these include, but are not limited to, the Office of the Dean of Students, the Office of Residential Life, the Counseling Center, the Office of Athletics and Recreation, and the Office of Student Development.